-Several courses require prerequisite knowledge or coursework.
-If you have not completed a course prerequisite through the University of Missouri Fire and Rescue Training Institute, but have equivalent training or qualifications, a proof of completion will be required to register.
-Please send with your registration form documentation of the course(s) you wish to have considered including the date and location.
+Several courses will require prerequisite knowledge or coursework.
+If you have not completed a course prerequisite through the University of Missouri Fire and Rescue Training Institute, but have equivalent training or qualifications, proof of completion will be required to register.
+Please provide documentation of the course(s) you wish to have considered, including the date and location, with your registration form.

 Payment must accompany your registration.
 Accepted payment methods include department purchase order, letter of billing authorization on official letterhead, personal check made payable to University of Missouri, and VISA, MasterCard, American Express or Discover credit cards.

 Preregistration is required for Summer Fire School.
 Registration fees for classes vary.
 Please check the registration form or specific class webpages for correct class fees.
 A reduced tution rate is available if your registration is postmarked or received by the early registration deadline.
 Registrations postmarked or received after the early registration deadline, will be charged the regular tuition rate.
 All registrations must be received no later than the registration cutoff deadline.

 Note: Your expenditure for this conference may qualify you for a Lifetime Learning federal tax credit.
 Please consult with your tax adviser on how this new credit may benefit you.